 Better evidence and knowledge are the levers that make effective reform possible.
-The Bank conducts and supports rigorous impact evaluations to generate stronger evidence about what works in education under different country conditions.
+The World Bank conducts and supports rigorous impact evaluations to generate stronger evidence about what works in education under different country conditions.
 Recent regional skills reports focus on increasing labor market productivity and examine how education can play a role in addressing the skills mismatch present in many countries around the world.
-For example, Putting Higher Education to Work addresses ‘disconnects’ between higher education and the labor market in East Asia and the Pacific whereas Skills, Not Just Diplomas, identifies problem areas in the education system in Europe and Central Asia and suggests key reforms.
+For example, Putting Higher Education to Work addresses ‘disconnects’ between higher education and the labor market in East Asia and the Pacific, whereas Skills, Not Just Diplomas identifies problem areas in the education system in Europe and Central Asia and suggests key reforms.
 Other new reports include the recently launched Education in the Republic of South Sudan: Status and Challenges for a New System, which provides a comprehensive snapshot of the education sector in this fragile state and points to key issues related to rebuilding the education system in that country.

-The World Bank partners with a number of bilateral donors as well, including Russia, through the Russia Education Aid for Development (READ) trust fund, which supports activities in eight countries to strengthen their student assessment systems.
-Several other trust funds support the Bank’s operational and knowledge work in education, reflecting collaboration with Australia, the European Commission, Ireland, Korea, the Netherlands, Norway, Japan, Spain, and the United Kingdom.
-The Bank is also working with new partners including Teach for All, the Arab World Initiative, and the Early Childhood Consultative Group, to help these learning-focused programs have a global impact.
+The World Bank partners with a number of bilateral donors as well, including Russia, through the Russia Education Aid for Development (READ) trust fund, which supports activities to strengthen student assessment systems.
+Several other trust funds support the World Bank’s operational and knowledge work in education, reflecting collaboration with Australia, the European Commission, Ireland, Korea, the Netherlands, Norway, Japan, Spain, and the United Kingdom.
+The World Bank is also working with new partners including Teach for All, the Arab World Initiative, the Early Childhood Consultative Group, the Building Evidence in Education (BE2) Group, and the Global Compact on Learning Donor Network to help these learning-focused programs have a global impact.

-Bank assistance has contributed to global achievements in education:
+World Bank assistance has contributed to global achievements in education:

-- Between 1999 and 2010, the total number of out-of-school children worldwide declined from 105 million to 61 million; South Asia lowered its total of out-of-school children by two thirds.
+- Between 1999 and 2011, the total number of out-of-school children worldwide declined from 105 million to 57 million; South Asia lowered its total of out-of-school children by two thirds.

-- Between 1999 and 2010, the global primary completion rate increased from 81% to 90%; Sub-Saharan Africa increased its primary completion rate from 53% to 70%.
+- Between 1999 and 2011, the global primary completion rate increased from 81% to 91%; Sub-Saharan Africa increased its primary completion rate from 53% to 69%.

-- All regions increased pre-primary enrollments during 1999-2009; South Asia doubled its gross enrollment rate to 48%.
+- All regions increased pre-primary enrollments during 1999-2011; South Asia doubled its gross enrollment rate to 50%.

 IDA support to countries has contributed the following country-level results:

-- In Ethiopia, the net primary enrollment rate increased from 69% in 2005 to 88% in 2010.
+- In Ethiopia, the net primary enrollment rate increased from 69% in 2005 to 86% in 2011.

 - In Malawi, 98% of the 5,086 primary schools in the country benefitted from a program that enabled schools to procure required learning and teaching materials at the local level.

-- In Afghanistan, girls’ enrollment increased to 2.7 million in 2011 from less than 200,000 in 2002, and boys’ attendance increased to about 4.4 million from less than a million.
+- In Afghanistan, girls’ enrollment increased to 2.7 million in 2012 from less than 200,000 in 2002, and boys’ attendance increased to about 4.4 million from less than a million.